 Run regular energy saving assemblies to remind everyone in the school about the importance of saving energy.
 Here are some ideas of what you could share in your assemblies.
 Many of these suggestions link to another Energy Sparks activity, so you can score double points for your work:

 Review the Energy Sparks energy usage charts for your school.
 Present some of the Energy Sparks charts in an assembly.
 Explain to pupils what the charts show in terms of the main uses of energy at your school, and ask pupils for ideas of how you could save energy.
 Use the assembly to present an action plan to reduce energy use.
 Present a follow-up assembly after a month to present Energy Sparks charts showing the change since the last assembly, and discuss further ways you could reduce energy use.

-Present some of the data you have collected at your own school, through your monitoring campaigns, for example recording whether classroom lights are turned off at lunchtime, or whether doors and windows are closed when the heating is on.
+- Present some of the data you have collected at your own school, through your monitoring campaigns, for example Carry out a spot check to see if lights or electrical items are left on at lunch time, Measure classroom temperatures, and Monitor whether outside doors and windows are closed during cold weather.
 Draw your own charts to present the data, and then present an assembly to tell your audience about what your results mean, and what the school could do next to reduce its energy use.